If you walk into an outdoor store and look at the outdoor food rack, you might be surprised about the prices.

 Fresh vegetables are very important.
 They are full of vitamins and fibers that your body desperately needs, perhaps even more during a long trek.
 The first day on the trail, or the first day after a resupply, we always eat the richest food.
 Then we spoil ourselves with extra vegetables and food that weighs heavier.
 Carrots and onions survives well in a backpack and can easily last for a week, but we always eat peppers, broccoli and mushrooms the first two days.

 There is no evidence that vitamins contribute directly to sports performance in the short term, but vitamins do contribute to health.
 Good health ensures better performance and you need that on a long trek.
 Vitamins help with important bodily functions such as the functioning of the immune system and the energy supply, but also with the construction of new cells, the functioning of the nervous system and the firmness of bones.
 During a long hike, we want a resilient body that recovers quickly when needed.
-We therefore get our food from at least three different vegetables, dairy products, meat (salami) and fish (tuna).
 A lack of vitamins cause low resistance, fatigue and inflammation.
-So don't think that you can live on granola bars and pop tarts, make sure you eat in a varied way.
+We therefore get our food from at least three different vegetables, dairy products, nuts, soy proteïns and lentins.
+Since two years we decided to be vegetarians we when cook ourselves.
+We supplement the lack of proteins with dehydrated soy proteins (textured vegetable proteins).
+Don't think that you can live on granola bars and pop tarts, make sure you eat in a varied way.

 How much do you need to eat to supplement more than 3,000 calories?
+On an intensive hiking day in the mountains you will even use a lot more calories (in between 4.000 and 6.000).
 To be honest, it is almost impossible to take so much food with you.
 We do not count our calories exactly, but would like to have an idea of what we eat.
 To give you an idea of the quantities we use, we have written one of our regular hiking days:

 Breakfast: 100 grams of oatmeal mixed with powdered milk or cocoa powder, 30 grams of granola, a handful of raisins, dried fruit and sometimes fresh fruit from the forest.
 (700 calories)

-Lunch: 5 wraps with cream cheese or "la vache qui rit", salami, walnuts and pumpkin seeds (600 calories)
+Lunch: 5 wraps with cream cheese, walnuts, pumpkin seeds or peanut butter (600 calories)

 En route (spread throughout the day): A few hands of trail mix, and one to two granola bars (500 calories)